Comparing Blue Owl Capital Co. III (OBDE) and The Competition

 Insider and Institutional Ownership

-54.5% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
-25.6% of shares of all “Holding & other investment offices” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.
+54.0% of shares of all “Holding & other investment offices” companies are held by institutional investors.
+90.8% of Blue Owl Capital Co.
+III shares are held by insiders.
+Comparatively, 25.4% of shares of all “Holding & other investment offices” companies are held by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

 Summary